 - Enforcement: implementing technology that makes it easier to collect and share data across jurisdictions.
 Provide law enforcement support and assist with investigation and prosecution.

 The Tampa Bay Human Trafficking Task Force has launched a mobile application through tip411 that allows the public to help fight human trafficking.
 The free app allows the public to send anonymous tips to law enforcement and communicate in real-time with task force investigators, and is available through both Apple and Google Play app stores.
 If you believe you have information about a potential trafficking situation in the Tampa Bay area, please send an anonymous tip through the app or text “HTTF” to 847411 along with the information.

-For more information about the Tampa Bay Human Trafficking Task Force, please contact Assistant United States Attorney Mandy Riedel at 813-274-6000.
+For more information about the Tampa Bay Human Trafficking Task Force, please contact Assistant United States Attorney Lisa Thelwell at 813-274-6000.

 Human trafficking, also known as trafficking in persons or modern-day slavery, is a crime that involves compelling or coercing a person to provide labor or services, or to engage in commercial sex acts.
 The coercion can be subtle or overt, physical or psychological.
 Exploitation of a minor for commercial sex is human trafficking, regardless of whether any form of force, fraud, or coercion was used.